Fertiliser/Grain shed

 Maintaining an even temperature and controlling humidity inside the bags can also present some challenges.
 For example, if one side of the stack receives a lot of direct sunlight, the internal temperature of the bag will rise, and moisture accumulation on the other side of the stack could be an issue.

 This may also be a challenge for pest control, as generally cool grain storage conditions are an effective way to control grain pests as many cannot survive in low temperatures.
-For example, the lesser grain borer will stop breeding and activity in temperatures below 18 degrees celsius.

 Grain Silos